yousefvand/shellman-ebook/manuscript/basics.md

 [^home-directory]: `~` is a shorthand for current user, *home directory*, which usually is `/home/username`.
 This path is also accessible via `$HOME` global variable.

 To read global variables simply write: `echo $GLOBAL_VARIABLE`.
 One of the most famous global variables is **PATH**.
-It consist of many paths separated by `,`.
+It consist of many paths separated by semicolon (`;`).
 When you run a command operating system searches these paths to find your command.
 If your command is not in those paths you need to enter the full path of your command.